Saturday, October 19, 2024

 Paper is not made by knitting or weaving fibers like the construction of cloth – it is made by matting loose lint fibers, more like the construction of felt.
 Stretching it will actually thin the surface and weaken it.
 It's not knitted or woven, so the fibers, if stretched, will pull away from each other and weaken the paper.
 It will not 'shrink' like a woven or knitted object -- the fibers are not long enough and there are no spun yarns or threads pulling it from edge to edge.

 Soaking will also remove the sizing that has been added by the paper manufacturer.
 Sizing is a starch or gelatin that is added to the paper as a stabilizer, and it makes the paper stiff, and it controls the rate and amount of water/paint absorption.
 Without sizing, paper becomes limp, and you cannot use any lifting techniques to remove paint, masking fluid would be difficult or impossible to remove, etc. Soaking also changes the texture of the paper.
 Manufacturers use engineered presses to create a calculated and uniform compressed surface on the papers.
 Soaking expands the fibers, removing the benefits of compression.
 The paper will become easy to damage, and can then pill or tear under any sort of light rubbing, such as using an eraser or with brushstrokes from painting.
-The combination of sizing and compression in the manufacturing process is what makes the paper a usable substrate for watercolor painting.
+The combination of sizing and compression in the manufacturing process is what makes the paper a usable substrate for painting.

 Larger paintings in particular need heavier paper, and artists who like to work wet -- washes and glazes-- should also use heavy paper.
 Lighter papers are fine for practicing brushstrokes, or for small projects like note cards or miniatures, or for work that is executed with little water.
 Blocked paper is different, and blocked paper will hold it’s shape much better than loose paper.
 However, even with blocks there is still an issue with the weight-to-size ratio, so blocks are not generally made in sizes larger than 18x24.